Six Levels Of Two-Factor Authentication For Protecting Your Online Accounts

 Google has a similar product to Yubico’s called the Titan Security Key.
 This key works with Google Workspace and Google Cloud.
 It has a Bluetooth connectivity option.

-Password best practices coupled with two-factor authentication will make your and your employees’ online accounts more secure.
+Password best practices coupled with two-factor authentication will make your and your employees’ online accounts more secure, better protecting their information.